Skip to main content

 Consumer Prices

-Over the twelve months to the June 2025 quarter, the CPI for Hobart rose 1.7%, below the Australian Capital Cities average of 2.1%.
-This figure was down from the June 2024 quarter, where the CPI annual change was 2.7%.
-However, it was up from the preceding March 2025 quarter.
+Over the twelve months to the Dec 2025 quarter, the CPI for Hobart rose 3.8%, on par with the Australian Capital Cities average of 3.7%.
+This figure was well above the Dec 2024 quarter, where the CPI annual change was only 1.5%.

-The household spending category that saw the largest price growth over the year was Alcohol and Tobacco (7.3%).
-Transport saw the largest fall (-4.2%).
+The household spending category that saw the largest price growth over the year was Alcohol and Tobacco (7.6%).
+However, the largest contributers to the increase of the CPI were food and housing as they represent a higher proportion of household costs.

 Alcohol & Tobacco